Members

 Outside of the conotoxin work, Oscar has been developing on-resin triazole chemistries with model peptides, with the goal of optimising these reactions, and to facilitate further functionalisation of the triazole mimetic.

-Outside of the lab, Oscar is an avid cricket and plays locally in Glasgow.
+Outside of the lab, Oscar is an avid cricket player and plays locally in Glasgow.
 He enjoys electronic music and the outdoors, and is relishing the opportunities Scotland has for exploring.

 Email: Oscar.Shepperson@glasgow.ac.uk LinkedIn: Oscar Shepperson